Star-Academy/codestar-intern-issues/.github/ISSUE_TEMPLATE/software-phase11-part02.md

     -   [ ] Play at least easy part of can't unsee game

--   [ ] Design a simple website for your current console-based search engine.
+-   [ ] Design a simple website for your current console-based search engine

 ## HTML